 The specialist team of solicitors at Lawtons can represent you in an array of firearms cases including:

-- Shooting incidents resulting in personal injury cases
+- Shooting incidents resulting in criminal charges

 - Shooting club licences